RyanWelly/lisp-in-rs-macros/EXPLANATION.md

 ## Overview

 The internal_lisp! macro emulates a [SECD machine](https://en.wikipedia.org/wiki/SECD_machine).
 Lisp lists are represented by ($($elem:tt)*) in Rust macros, ie a list of token trees.
+Using the SECD machine for a Lisp is a very old idea; Lispkit Lisp was around in the 1980s.
 The SECD machine uses a stack to store intermediate results, and uses a dump data structure as a sort of "call stack" when evaluating lambda expressions.